-Grants will be awarded on a competitive basis until funds for that grant period are exhausted.
+Grants will be distributed contingent upon the Department receiving grant funding from EPA and will be awarded on a competitive basis until funds for that grant period are exhausted.
 Successful applicants will receive a grant offer specifying the amount, duration and conditions of the award.
-The grant offer will be in the form of a binding contract, the Grant Agreement.
+The grant offer will be in the form of a binding contract (the "Grant Agreement").
 Other requirements to secure funding shall be the following: